Climate change

 To make the EU Green Deal a reality, the Commission released a number of strategies, action plans and legislative proposals.
 In May 2020 the Farm to Fork Strategy was presented, which wants the EU to come to a healthier and more sustainable food system.
 It clearly recognises organic farming as an environmentally friendly practice that needs to be further developed.
 The Commission stated that it will boost the development of EU organic farming and aims for 25% of total farmland to be farmed according to organic practices.

 The objectives of the EU Green Deal were enshrined in the European Climate Law, laying out also an intermediate target for 2030, a 55% net GHG emission reduction.
 To reach this objective, the Commission presented its ‘Fit for 55 package’ in July 2021.
-This package is a set of legislative proposals aiming to align EU legislation with the 2030 objective and laying out how to reach the 2050 climate neutrality goal.
-Among others, it includes the suggestions for a revision of the Effort Sharing Regulation (ESR) and the land use, land use change and forestry (LULUCF) regulation.
+This package is a set of legislative initiatives to align EU legislation with the 2030 objective and laying out how to reach the 2050 climate neutrality goal.
+Among others, it included the suggestions for a revision of the Effort Sharing Regulation (ESR) and the land use, land use change and forestry (LULUCF) regulation.

 Legislative background